 Incarceron is an exciting, brutal read that will keep you at the edge of your seat from the (slightly confusing) beginning to the nail-biter ending.
 Everything about this book was well-done and satisfying except for one thing: It’s the first of two books.
 While the story ties up a lot of loose ends, the full story won’t be revealed until Sapphique‘s December 2010 publication.

 *Incarceron was originally published in 2007 in the UK where it received tons of accolades before being published here three years later.

 **The prison itself reminded me a lot of the Neverland created in Hook–the 1991 “sequel” to Peter Pan with Robin Williams–particularly the hideout of the Lost Boys where they spend all their time being slobs and running about like lunatics.

-Possible Pairings: The Hunger Games by Suzanne Collins, Brave New World by Aldous Huxley, Finnikin of the Rock by Melina Marchetta, Jellicoe Road by Melina Marchetta, Mister Monday by Garth Nix, 1984 by George Orwell, The Thief by Megan Whalen Turner, Heir Apparent by Vivian Vande Velde, Leviathan by Scott Westerfeld, Uglies by Scott Westerfeld, Hook (movie with Robin Williams)
+Possible Pairings: Six of Crows by Leigh Bardugo, The Hunger Games by Suzanne Collins, Wither by Lauren DeStefano, Brave New World by Aldous Huxley, The Diabolic by S. J. Kincaid, Finnikin of the Rock by Melina Marchetta, Jellicoe Road by Melina Marchetta, Cinder by Marissa Meyer, 1984 by George Orwell, Across a Star-Swept Sea by Diana Peterfreund, Everland by Wendy Spinale, The Thief by Megan Whalen Turner, Heir Apparent by Vivian Vande Velde, Leviathan by Scott Westerfeld, Uglies by Scott Westerfeld, Lotus and Thorn by Sara Wilson Etienne, Hook (movie with Robin Williams)